Legal Information: Florida

 State Gun Laws

-I do not have an injunction for protection against domestic violence against the abuser and s/he has not been convicted of a crime.
+I do not have an injunction for protection against the abuser and s/he has not been convicted of a crime.
 Is it legal for the abuser to have a gun?

-• Anyone declared by court to be mentally incompetent;
+• has been declared by a court to be an “incapacitated person;” or

 For additional information on gun laws in Florida, you can go to the Giffords Law Center website.